Styler: learning formatting conventions to repair Checkstyle violations: Introduction

 \section{Introduction}

-Code readability is the first requirement for program comprehension: one cannot comprehend what one cannot easily read.
-To improve code readability, most developers agree on using \textit{coding conventions}, so the code is clear and uniformly consistent across a given code base or organization \citep{Martin2008,GoogleJavaStyleGuide}.
+Coding conventions are widely recognized as a means to improve the internal quality of software systems \citep{Prause2015}.
+They are rules that developers agree on for writing code, which encode best coding practices, widely adopted standards, or developers' preferences.
+The usage of coding conventions helps to reduce style deviations, which are nothing but distracting noise when reading code \citep{Spinellis2011,Prause2015}.

-\changedText{A major challenge of using coding conventions is to keep all source code files consistent with the agreed conventions.
-The first step towards that is the detection of coding convention \textit{violations} (or \textit{errors}).
-This can be automatically performed using \textit{linters}, which are static analysis tools that warn software developers about possible violations of coding conventions \citep{Tomasdottir2018}.
-The usage of linters also brings challenges because the developers need to create a configuration according to their adopted conventions so that the linter detects the right violations (not more and not less), and then to repair eventually violations.
-In this paper, we focus on the later task, automatically repairing linter violations, which is a little researched problem, and we focus on \textit{formatting errors}\footnote{In this paper, we refer to linters specialized in formatting as \textit{format checkers}.}.}
+However, keeping all source code files of a project compliant with the coding conventions agreed by a development team is a challenge.
+For that, two main activities must be performed: the \textit{detection} and the \textit{repair} of coding convention \textit{violations}.
+The detection of coding convention violations can be automatically performed using \textit{linters}.
+A linter is a tool that statically analyzes code to check its compliance with rules and warns software developers when rule violations are found.
+The usage of linters also brings challenges because the developers need to create a configuration according to their adopted conventions so that the linter detects the right violations (not more and not less).
+Nevertheless, in this paper, we focus on the latter task, i.e., the repair of violations, which is a little researched problem.

-To repair a formatting error detected by a format checker, developers can either perform the fix manually or use a \textit{code formatter}.
-Both alternatives are not satisfactory.
-Manually fixing formatting errors is a waste of valuable developer time.
-With code formatters, the key problem is that they do not take into account the project-specific convention rules, those that are configured by the developers for the used format checker.
+To repair coding convention violations, developers can either perform fixes manually or use automated solutions that produce fixes.
+Manually fixing these violations is a waste of valuable developer time.
+Considering \textit{formatting convention violations}, which are the focus of this paper, developers could use \textit{code formatters} as automated solution.
+However, this alternative is also not satisfactory.
+With code formatters, the key problem is that they do not take into account the project-specific rules, those that are configured by developers for the used linter.

-Inspired by the problem statement of program repair \citep{Monperrus2018}, we state in this paper the problem of automatically repairing formatting errors: \textit{given a program, its format checker rules, and one rule violation, the goal is to modify the source code formatting so that no violation is raised by the format checker}.
+Inspired by the problem statement of program repair \citep{Monperrus2018}, we state in this paper the problem of automatically repairing formatting violations: \textit{given a program, a set of format checker rules, and one rule violation, the goal is to modify the source code formatting so that no violation is raised by the format checker}.
+A \textit{format checker} is a linter, or a part of a linter, that focuses on formatting checks, since linters cover several classes of coding conventions, e.g., naming and formatting.